yxtay/Senior-DE-Tech-Challenge/README.md

 ### Design 1
 You are the tech lead for an e-commerce company that operates on the cloud.
 The company allows users to sign up as members on their website and make puchases on items listed.
 You are required to design and implement a pipeline that processes membership applications and determine if an application is successful or unsuccessful.
 Applications are dropped into a location for processing.
 Engineers have already written code to determine a successful or unsuccessful application, as well as creating membership IDs for successful applications.
 Successful applications should be sent to a location for storage and refrence.

 The e-commerce company also requires you to set up a database for their sales transactions.
+You are required to produce  entity-relationship diagrams as necessary to illustrate your design, along with the DDL statements that will be required to stand up the databse.
 The following are known for each item listed for sale on the e-commerce website:
 - Item Name
 - Manufacturer Name